-Your final grade for this course may determined in a different way than you are used to.
+Your final grade for this course may be determined in a different way than you are used to.
 Your grades will be determined by this grading contract.
 This means that if you meet the terms of the contract, then you'll get the grade.
 The most important part of this contract is the Student Learning Outcomes section below.
-To pass the class, each student must demonstrate their ability to meet the learning outcomes through their own coursework.
+To pass the class, each student must demonstrate their ability to meet the learning outcomes through their own coursework by completing the discussion board postings and all of the outcome assignments.

 The rest of the contract is based upon your participation.
 Rather than focusing on points and percentages, the focus is on doing the labor of the course, i.e. completing weekly assignments and providing feedback to your classmates.
 Thus, assignments will be graded as Complete/Incomplete.
 Following directions, fulfilling the purpose of the assignment, and engaging with your own critical reading and thinking will "complete" the assignment.
 Submitting an "incomplete" assignment will count as a "missed" assignment.
+The grades will show as a \bigvee or a \times in the gradebook.
+You will get a final letter grade depending on your satisfactory completion of all assignments as outlined in the Minimum Criteria for Each Letter Grade below.